pglass/cpp_maths/README.md

 Future goals
 ------------

-* A mathematical vector type
 * An arbitrary precision decimal type
 * A ratio type and complex type.
-There is the templated std::complex class and function overloads to work with that (sin, cos, sqrt, etc) which looks acceptable at first glance.
+There is the templated std::complex class and function overloads to work with that (sin, cos, sqrt, etc) which is worth a look.
 C++11 also defines a templated std::ratio class.
+* A class that represents a polynomial expression in a single variable.
+Give it a variable name, and a degree or list of coefficients.
+Then we can define +-*/ for polynomials, find roots, evaluate at given points, take derivatives and integrals, etc.
 * Common functions that work with the arbitrary precision types: sin, cos, tan, atan, sqrt, nroot, and so forth.
 * Support for stochastic processes: define a list of states, define an initial probability distribution and a transition matrix, simulate paths of the process, stopping times and hitting times.